Dalmatian Info & Dalmatian Breeders

 Dalmatians should be of good demeanor.
 Free of fear and aggression.
 They are social dogs, courteous to other animals and people alike but loyal and loving to their owner.
 They are playful and energetic.
 Enthusiastic companions for every activity.

 The ideal owner for a Dalmatian

 Athletic people, Adult singles or couples, Families with older children.
-They are easily compatable with other pets.
+They are easily compatible with other pets.

 Training and socialisation

 Dalmatians require consistent and clearly defined boundaries.
 Some may be sensitive to corrections and negative markers and may easily become bored by repetitive drill like training.
 They most work best with positive training methods.
 Dalmatians are fast learners when presented with dynamic and fun sessions and are very versatile, suitable to a wide range of dog sports and activities.
 Any Dalmatian should be enrolled in puppy classes and dog school and a wide range of stimuli and experiences offered.